radekstepan/burnchart/README.md

 ### Extras

+- [ ] rotate between percentage progress and points left
+- [ ] be able to config options through UI that currently have to be hardcoded in config
+- [ ] cache repos in `localStorage` for those that do not use GitHub login
+- [ ] allow people to go straight to a URL that fetches the repo, if public, for them; to demo our app without adding a repo (add it behind the scenes); *req* cache repos
 - [ ] choose your own strategy for naming issues, e.g. all issues are one size
 - [ ] choose your own theme
 - [ ] custom milestone start dates